Project status: In Progress

 - Active living principles incorporated into the Territory Plan guiding future suburb design like amounts and style of seating, paths, access points and lighting

-- ACT Participation Grants for Seniors and Veterans support Senior Canberrans to remain active and connected to their community.
+- ACT Seniors Grants support Senior Canberrans to remain active and connected to their community.
 They include digital literary, connecting multicultural community members and raising awareness of elder abuse